ibsenrune/ibsenrune.github.io/_posts/2016-01-23-interactive-code-reviews-are-a-waste.md

 ## Code reviews done right

 So, how do we do code reviews more efficiently?
-Well, what would you do if you were the author and the matter to review was a quote for a client or a piece of prose?
+Well, what would you do if the matter to review was a quote for a client, or a piece of prose, and you were the author?
 You would let the reviewer read the prose in silence and in his own time.
 After all, what you are after is his assesment of your work.
 Is it a pleasant read?
 Is it easily understandable?
 Is it correct?

 This leads us to the conclusion that efficient code reviews should

 - be left solely to the reviewer.
 - be done asynchronously.

-Allowing the reviewer to do the review in his own time means that he can pick up the work when it suits him and he can take the time he needs for a thorough review.
+Allowing the reviewer to do the review in his own time means that he can pick up the work when it suits him, and he can take the time he needs for a thorough review.
 It also means that having multiple reviewers becomes much more feasible.

-The experience of a reviewer doing a review in isolation is comparable to that of a developer who later has to pick up the code to make changes.
+The experience of a reviewer doing a review in isolation is comparable to that of a developer, who later has to pick up the code to make changes.
 Thus, this is a good test for whether the code is actually maintainable.
 Moreover, since the reviewer will have to communicate with the author in writing, any questions raised or decisions reached during the review will be documented for future reference.

 Most version control services provide some mechanism for reviewing code in this manner.
-Stash, Bitbucket and Github all provide excellent tools for reviewing pull requests in this manner.
-Even if you are not using any of these services, you still have [lots of options](https://en.wikipedia.org/wiki/List_of_tools_for_code_review).
+Bitbucket and Github both provide excellent tools for reviewing pull requests in this manner.
+Even if you are not using one of these services, you still have [lots of options](https://en.wikipedia.org/wiki/List_of_tools_for_code_review).

 ## Conclusion
 Avoid the interactive code reviews.
 They are, at best, a waste of time.
-To be efficient, code reviews must carried out on the reviewer's terms.
+To be effective, code reviews must be carried out on the reviewer's terms.